ir-anthology/acl-anthology/README.md

 This repository contains the code for the build of the static website.
 To deploy the website you need to extract the meta data first.

-To build the IR Anthology follow these steps:
+To build and serve the IR Anthology on localhost:8000 follow these steps:
 ```bash
 git clone https://github.com/ir-anthology/ir-anthology.git
 cd ir-anthology/devops-scripts